shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-04.md

 <div class="divider-heading"></div>

-Tap targets are vital when it comes to using our mobile devices.
-Creating responsive web sites are no different.
-We must take care in creating websites that are still useful when they resize.
+Tap targets refer to any areas on a mobile / touchscreen device that your user will interact with, such as buttons, links, or even ads.
+Designing tap targets to be easy to use and functional is vital when it comes to using our mobile devices.
+This means creating websites that have buttons and links that can be used even when resized for a touchscreen smartphone or tablet.

 ## Tap Targets